-- 2.9.1 Based on its cash flow forecasts, the Authority together with the City Council anticipates its fund balances in 2020/2021 are likely to range between £50 million and £200 million.
+2.9.1 Based on its cash flow forecasts, the Authority together with the Lead Authority anticipates its fund balances in 2021/2022 are likely to range between £50 million and £250 million.
 This represents a cautious approach and provides for funding being received in excess of the level budgeted for, and also for unexpected and unplanned levels of capital underspending in the year or reprofiling of spend into future years.
-In 2019/2020 short-term interest rates have been materially below long-term rates and some investment balances have been used to fund some long-term borrowing requirements.
-It is likely that this will continue into 2020/2021 with investment balances being used to fund some long-term borrowing or used for debt rescheduling.
-Such funding is wholly dependent upon market conditions and will be assessed and reported to the Authority if and when the appropriate conditions arise. - 2.9.2 Activities likely to have a significant effect on investment balances are: - Capital expenditure during the financial year, (dependent upon timing) will affect cash flow and short-term investment balances;
+In 2020/2021 short-term interest rates have been materially below long-term rates and some investment balances have been used to fund some long-term borrowing requirements.
+It is likely that this will continue into 2021/2022 with investment balances being used to fund some long-term borrowing or used for debt rescheduling.
+Such funding is wholly dependent upon market conditions and will be assessed and reported to the Authority if and when the appropriate conditions arise.

-- Any reprofiling of capital expenditure from, and to, other financial years will also affect cash flow (no reprofiling has been taken into account in current estimates); - Any unexpected capital receipts or other income; - Timing of new long-term borrowing to fund capital expenditure; - Possible funding of long-term borrowing from investment balances (dependent upon appropriate market conditions). - 2.9.3 The minimum amount of overall investments that will be held in short-term investments (less than one year) is £50 million.
-As the lead authority has decided to restrict most of its investments to term deposits, it will maintain liquidity by having a minimum of 30% of these short-term investments maturing within 6 months. - 2.9.4 A maximum limit of £75 million is to be set for in-house Non-Specified Investments over 365 days up to a maximum period of 2 years (excluding non-treasury management investments and all other investments defined as capital expenditure).
-This amount has been calculated by reference to the combined Lead Authority's cash flows, including the potential use of earmarked reserves. - 2.9.5 The Authority is not committed to any investments which are due to commence in 2020/2021 (i.e. it has not agreed any forward deals). - 2.9.6 European Financial Directives known as MiFID II came into force in January 2018.
-These directives are designed to strengthen transparency and investor protection in financial markets across the EU.
-Under the directives each client is classed as either retail or professional.
-All Local Authorities are initially classified as de facto retail counterparties under MiFID II but with the option to ask to opt up to professional status subject to meeting qualitative and quantitative criteria.
-Sunderland City Council has opted up to professional client status with a number of financial institutions to allow access to specific products and will seek to opt up with others where this is appropriate. - 2.9.7 The Strategic Finance Manager, in conjunction with the Authority's treasury adviser Link Asset Services, and taking into account the minimum amount to be maintained in short-term investments, will continue to monitor investment rates closely and to identify any appropriate investment opportunities that may arise. - 2.9.8 During 2019/2020 the Authority did not employ any external fund managers; all funds being managed by the in-house team.
-The performance of the fund managed by Sunderland City Council's in-house team is shown below and compares favourably with the relevant benchmarks and performance from the previous year:
+- 2.9.2 Activities likely to have a significant effect on investment balances are: - Capital expenditure during the financial year, (dependent upon timing) will affect cash flow and short-term investment balances; - Any reprofiling of capital expenditure from, and to, other financial years will also affect cash flow (no reprofiling has been taken into account in current estimates); - Any unexpected capital receipts or other income; - Timing of new long-term borrowing to fund capital expenditure; - Possible funding of long-term borrowing from investment balances (dependent upon appropriate market conditions). - 2.9.3 Investments will be made with reference to the core balance and cash flow requirements and the outlook for short-term interest rates (i.e. rates for investments up to 12 months).
+Greater returns are usually obtainable by investing for longer periods.
+While most cash balances are required in order to manage the ups and downs of cash flow where cash sums can be identified that could be invested for longer periods, the value to be obtained from longer term investments will be carefully assessed. - 2.9.4 The minimum amount of overall investments that will be held in short-term investments (less than one year) is £50 million.
+As the lead authority has decided to restrict most of its investments to term deposits, it will maintain liquidity by having a minimum of 30% of the total value of short-term investments maturing within 6 months. - 2.9.5 A maximum limit of £75 million is to be set for in-house Non-Specified Investments over 365 days up to a maximum period of 2 years (excluding non-treasury management investments and all other investments defined as capital expenditure).
+This amount has been calculated by reference to the lead authority's cash flows, including the potential use of earmarked reserves. - 2.9.6 The Authority is not committed to any investments which are due to commence in 2021/2022 (i.e. it has not agreed any forward deals). - 2.9.7 The Finance Director, in conjunction with the Authority's treasury adviser Link Asset Services, and taking into account the minimum amount to be maintained in short-term investments, will continue to monitor investment rates closely and to identify any appropriate investment opportunities that may arise. - 2.9.8 During 2020/2021 the Authority did not employ any external fund managers; all funds being managed by the lead authority's in-house team.
+The performance of the fund managed by the Lead Authority's in-house team is shown below and compares favourably with the relevant benchmarks and performance from the previous year: